+REFERENCES

+Sr. No. Books Authors

-- 1. Manures and fertilizer by Dr. P.C.
-Das.
+1. Manures and fertilizer P.C.
+Das

-- 2. Soil fertility and fertilizers: An Introduction by Tisdale and Nelson
+2. Soil fertility and fertilizers: An Introduction Tisdale and Nelson

+3. Fundamentals of manures and fertilizer P.C.
+Das

-- 3. Fertilizers by Dr. R. K. Basak
+4. Fertilizers R.K.
+Basak

 Sr. No. On completing the course, the students will be able to: CO1 Get knowledge on essential nutrients, soil fertility, nutrient transformations in soil.
 CO2 Understand manures, fertilizers and soil fertility management through various approaches.
 CO3 Make decisions on nutrient dose, choice of fertilizers and method of application etc. practiced in crop production.
 CO4 Understand various nutrient management concepts and nutrient use efficiencies of major and micronutrients and enhancement techniques.
 CO5 Study about soil health - quality indices and their management - Organic farming and Precision Farming - Long term effect of fertilization on soil